dpck/static-analysis/documentary/1-API/1-static-analysis/3-soft.md

 _With the following file being analysed:_

-%EXAMPLE: example/missing-dep.jsx, ../src => static-analysis%
+%EXAMPLE: example/missing-dep, ../src => static-analysis%

 _The program will throw initially, but will skip the missing dependency in **soft mode**:_

-%EXAMPLE: example/soft.js, ../src => static-analysis%
+%EXAMPLE: example/soft, ../src => static-analysis%
-%FORK-js example example/soft%
+%FORK-js example/soft%